michaelalowe/michaelalowe.github.io/aboutme.md

 ---
 layout: page
 title: "Michaela Lowe"
-subtitle: "M.S. student\n
-University of Washington, School of Aquatic and Fishery Sciences"
+subtitle: "M.S. student at the University of Washington, School of Aquatic and Fishery Sciences"
 ---

 My name is Inigo Montoya.
 I have the following qualities: